aospapp/aosp/external/python/cpython3/Doc/library/py_compile.rst

    in ``.pyc``.
    For example, if *file* is ``/foo/bar/baz.py`` *cfile* will default to ``/foo/bar/__pycache__/baz.cpython-32.pyc`` for Python 3.2.
-If *dfile* is specified, it is used as the name of the source file in error messages when instead of *file*.
+If *dfile* is specified, it is used as the name of the source file in error messages instead of *file*.
 If *doraise* is true, a :exc:`PyCompileError` is raised when an error is encountered while compiling *file*.
 If *doraise* is false (the default), an error string is written to ``sys.stderr``, but no exception